wbrefvem/conference-room/README.md

 ## App Structure

-This app uses the [Sane Stack](http://www.sanestack.com), which consists of a loosely copuled frontend, [Ember.js](http://emberjs.com), and backend, [Sails.js](http://sailsjs.org).
+This app uses the [Sane Stack](http://www.sanestack.com), which consists of a loosely coupled frontend, [Ember.js](http://emberjs.com), and backend, [Sails.js](http://sailsjs.org).
 Each is a separate [Node.js](http://nodejs.org) web app.

 ## Installation & Usage